vincetardy/frontend/code_guidelines.md

 Further explanation of this can be found on [CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).

 *Additionally*, do not use presentational class names.
+Try and name the element after what it does, rather than what it looks like, for example, `.button-primary` rather than `.button-red`.

 ### SASS

-We use the .scss flavour of the SASS preprocessor in order to help make our code more maintainable and accessible to future developers. *Do not use SASS purely for organisational purposes*
+We use the .scss flavour of the SASS preprocessor (in order to keep as close to CSS syntax as possible) in order to help make our code more maintainable and accessible to future developers. *Do not use SASS purely for organisational purposes*

-Therefore, when using SASS aim for a shallow heirarchy.
+When using SASS aim for a shallow hierarchy.
 The exception is for states where nesting is logical and useful.
 For example:

 ```
-// Bad, uneccessary nesting of selectors
+// Bad, unneccessary nesting of selectors
 .block {
   background-color: green;